xcomponent/xcfunctions.js/README.md

 ### Retrieving component configuration

 Strings resources are a per component key value store that store the configuration of each XComponent component.
 It is read on the runtime startup and is immutable.
-In order to access to string resources in your JavaScript code, use the `getStringResourceValue` method.
+In order to access to string resources in your JavaScript code, use the `getStringResourceValue` method in your triggered methods.

 It follows this signature: